learn-co-students/javascript-arrays-bootcamp-prep-000/README.md

 // 8. s
 ```

-+ Write a function `iterateArray`.
-The body of the function should contain an array of the numbers 1-10.
++ Write a function `iterateArray` that accepts an array of numbers as a parameter.
 The body should also contain an empty array, stored in the variable `newNums`.
 You should iterate over the array of numbers, add 5 to each number, and store the larger number in the array `newNums`.
 The function should return the `newNums` array.

 ## Resources